Online School FAQs

 Teachers work closely with students to help pace the curriculum to meet the student's goals for advancement.

 How much time will my child spend online?

 In the younger grades, many of the online lessons include offline work.
 Students in grades K–2 spend about 30–40 percent of their time on the computer, while students in grades 3–5 spend about 50–60 percent of their time online.
 Screen time increases in middle school, and by high school, most of the school day is online.

 Do you provide curriculum for students with special needs?

 Depending on a child's IEP, we can tailor instruction to meet your needs.
 To discuss your child's needs with us, please contact our office, and we will put you in touch with our special education team.

 Can you accommodate the accelerated learning needs of my advanced learner?

 The program is flexible to meet children where they are in any given subject and take them where they want to go.
 Our teachers will work directly with parents and students to ensure proper placement into the curriculum.

 How do students interact socially?

 Students spend time with classmates online and through school outings, field trips, and other activities.
-Students can also participate in school and Stride K12 online national clubs to connect with peers of like interests.
+Students can also participate in school and K12 online national clubs to connect with peers of like interests.